Andrea Coote

 The 2002 election was devastating for the Liberal Party, resulting in the loss of their control of the Legislative Council, and with Katsambanis and Burke being among those losing their seats.
 However, this opened up a number of new shadow ministerial positions, and Coote was one of those promoted.
 She became Shadow Minister for Tourism, Deputy Leader of the Opposition in the Legislative Council, Manager of the Opposition Business in the Council and Shadow Minister for Ageing and Carers.
 She also received the additional portfolio of Victorian Communities in January 2004.

 Coote was re-elected in 2006 to the Southern Metropolitan Region.
 In 2006, she was appointed Shadow Minister for the Portfolios of Community Services, Children and Aboriginal Affairs.
-She is also Manager of Opposition Business in the Legislative Council, and is a member of the Legislation Committee of the Legislative Council.
+She is also the Manager of Opposition Business in the Legislative Council, and is a member of the Legislation Committee of the Legislative Council.
 In 2007 she was reelected as Deputy Leader of the Legislative Council for the Opposition.
 But after continuous disagreements with Opposition Leader Ted Baillieu both Phillip Davis and Andrea Coote resigned from their Leadership and Shadow Cabinet positions in favour of returning to the backbench of the Legislative Council.
 After the election of the Baillieu Liberal Government in 2010, Coote was appointed Parliamentary Secretary for Families and Community Services, assisting Mary Wooldrige in the first Baillieu Ministry.

-Coote did not nominated for the election held on 29 November 2014 choosing to retire from parliament.
+Coote was not nominated for the election held on 29 November 2014 choosing to retire from parliament.